 AWS CMK Encryption

-Veeam Backup for AWS allows you to back up, replicate and restore data of an RDS instance encrypted with AWS Key Management Service (AWS KMS) customer master keys (CMKs) and an EC2 instance whose EBS volumes are encrypted with AWS KMS CMKs.
+Veeam Backup for AWS allows you to back up, replicate and restore data of EC2 and RDS instance volumes encrypted with AWS Key Management Service (AWS KMS) customer master keys (CMKs).
 Additionally, you can encrypt unencrypted data and change CMKs used to encrypt data when performing the following operations:

-- Create cloud-native snapshots of EC2 instances manually in another location.
+- Creating cloud-native snapshots of EC2 instances manually in another location.

-- Create cloud-native snapshots of RDS instances manually in another location.
+- Creating cloud-native snapshots of RDS instances manually in another location.

-- Restore entire EC2 instances to another location.
+- Restoring entire EC2 instances to another location.

-- Restore entire RDS instances to another location.
+- Restoring entire RDS instances to another location.

-- Restore EC2 instance volumes to another location.
+- Restoring EC2 instance volumes to another location.

-If you back up, replicate and restore data of an encrypted RDS instance or an EC2 instance that has encrypted EBS volumes, depending on the operation performed with the instance, the IAM role that Veeam Backup for AWS uses for the operation requires specific permissions on CMKs.
-To learn what permissions must be assigned to the IAM role, see:
+If you back up, replicate or restore data of an encrypted RDS instance or an EC2 instance that has encrypted EBS volumes, depending on the operation performed with the instance, you must grant to the IAM role that Veeam Backup for AWS uses for the operation permissions to access different CMKs:

 - Creating cloud-native snapshots